FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - RE
   - Type: string
   - Description: Name of the used reference electrode
+- RE_salt:
+  - Type: string
+  - Description: Name of the refererence salt
 ### Author

 Container for information regarding persons who worked on a dataset.